boundary/tsi-lab/docs/labs/lab6.md

     metric-import -f ex6-2.stocks.json
     ```

+### Sending Stock Price and Volume Measurements

-3. To create price and volume for Google, Apple, and Twitter run
+1. To create price and volume for Google, Apple, and Twitter run
 the following:

     ```